 It is no secret that a lack of diversity – particularly in senior positions – has become one of the biggest challenges for employers.
 Most would be shocked to learn that in 2018 more than half of FTSE 100 firms did not have a single director from a minority ethnic background and only 22 had any female executives on their boards – a culture that is bound to influence all levels of their organisations, whether it is intended or not.

 Tackling cultural issues such as this usually sits firmly within HR’s remit.
-But, as many commentators would argue, how can HR address inequality that a broad spectrum of workers experience, when the profession is perceived as mostly white and female?
+But, as many commentators would argue, how can HR address the inequality that a broad spectrum of workers experience, when the profession is perceived as mostly white and female?

 Safia Boot, managing director of HR consultancy Respect at Work, says the HR demographic has barely changed since the 1980s: “HR is a predominantly white female group, trying to influence a white male group [at leadership level].
 What’s the dynamic at play?”